What’s New ?

 return

-Check out the implementation of the DFS approach to detect cycle in undirected graph using Python programming:
+Check out the implementation of the DFS approach to detect cycles in undirected graphs using Python programming:

 class Graph: